ankane/strong_migrations/README.md

 StrongMigrations.enable_check(:remove_index)
 ```

-To enable a check for future migrations only, use:
+To start a check only after a specific migration, use:

 ```ruby
 StrongMigrations.enable_check(:remove_index, start_after: 20170101000000)